Election of Parent Governors

 After the election

-The headteacher should notify the result to any candidate not at the count as soon as possible after it has taken place, thanking unsuccessful candidates for their interest and encouraging them to consider taking up a governorship at another school.
+The headteacher should inform any candidates who were not at the count as soon as possible after it has taken place, thanking unsuccessful candidates for their interest and encouraging them to become a governor at another school.

-S/he should then complete the relevant section on the School Governor application form to confirm that the candidate has been elected and that the identity check has been completed before passing it to the clerk to update their records and the Governor Services’ membership database.
+The Headteacher should then complete the relevant section on the School Governor application form to confirm they have elected the candidate and checked their identity.
+They should then pass it to the clerk to update their records and the Governor Services’ membership database.